ThiagoCS0/Aulas/README.md

-Exercicios do curso do FullStack
+Exercicios do curso do FullStack +praTi